uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 returns the value 4, which is added to 1, and the result, 5, is printed by the Python read-eval-print loop.

-But for just about everything we do, it will be returned values that matter, and printing will be used only for debugging, or to give information to the user.
+For just about everything we do, it will be returned values that matter, and printing will be used only for debugging, or to give information to the user.